Yuanxi-Li/PFF_Progression_Model/README.md

 TestGenes_Combined = PFF_TestGenes_Combined;
 ****
 **VII.
 Robustness test for 500th-ranked-gene for outgoing, incoming, and combined effects, Fig. 6A, Fig. S14**
-In order to ensure that these genes all had robust performance in predicting the spread of pathological α-Syn, we conducted bootstrap analyses for each group’s 500th gene (500th-ranked-gene for the outgoing, incoming, and combined effects were Large, Socs6, and Tbc1d14, respectively) by randomly permuting the elements of the gene expression values for 1,000 times.
+In order to ensure that these genes all had robust performance in predicting the spread of pathological α-Syn, we conducted bootstrap analyses for each group’s 500th gene (500th-ranked-gene for the outgoing, incoming, and combined effects were _Large_, _Socs6_, and _Tbc1d14_, respectively) by randomly permuting the elements of the gene expression values for 1,000 times.
 **Run in Matlab:**
 TestGenes_Outgoing_BootstrapFor500th = PFF_TestGenes_Outgoing_BootstrapFor500th;
 TestGenes_Incoming_BootstrapFor500th = PFF_TestGenes_Incoming_BootstrapFor500th;